Desmond Zwemmer: Early life and career

 Zwemmer was born Desmond Anton Zwemmer in 1919 in Herne Hill, south London.
-His father, Anton, a Dutchman, had settled in England in 1914 and become an art bookseller, art dealer and publisher "of notable prominence", opening Zwemmer's art bookshop on the corner of Charing Cross Road and Litchfield Street, London, which "revolutionised the London art world" and, nearby, the Zwemmer Gallery which offered the British public their "first opportunity to purchase the works of Picasso and ...
+His father, Anton, a Dutchman, had settled in England in 1914 and become an art bookseller, art dealer and publisher "of notable prominence", opening Zwemmer's art bookshop on the corner of Charing Cross Road and Litchfield Street London which "revolutionised the London art world" as did, nearby, the Zwemmer Gallery that offered the British public their "first opportunity to purchase the works of Picasso and ...
 Dalí".

 Desmond Zwemmer went to school in the London area and while still a schoolboy he began to help in his father's bookshop and in 1936 he manned the Zwemmer's bookstall at the International Surrealist Exhibition in London.

 In those years he would visit European countries to view great works of architecture, always with "the relevant volumes of Pevsner" in hand.

 With much of the art book trade based in Paris, a fluent knowledge of French was essential for publishers and booksellers of art books and so he attended the University of Besançon for a year, after which he returned to London and studied art history at the Courtauld Institute under Anthony Blunt.

 During World War II he was called up and was posted as an army officer to the North-West Frontier Province, the Lebanon and post-war Germany.